apache/trafficserver/doc/admin-guide/plugins/header_rewrite.en.rst

 Part     Description
 ======== ======================================================================
 HOST     Full hostname.

-PATH     URL substring beginning with (but not including) the first ``/`` after the hostname up to,
+PATH     URL substring beginning with (but not including) the first ``/`` after
-         but not including, the query string.
+         the hostname up to, but not including, the query string.

 PORT     Port number.

 QUERY    URL substring from the ``?``, signifying the beginning of the query
          parameters, until the end of the URL.
-Empty string if there were no quuery parameters.
+Empty string if there were no query parameters.

 SCHEME   URL scheme in use (e.g. ``http`` and ``https``).

 URL      The complete URL.
 ======== ======================================================================